Matistan/MinecraftManhunt/README.md

 - `/manhunt start` - starts a game
 - `/manhunt reset` - resets a game
 - `/manhunt pause` - pauses a game
-- `/manhunt unpause` - resumes a game, if it's stopped
+- `/manhunt unpause` - resumes a game
 - `/manhunt list` - shows a list of players in a manhunt game with their roles
 - `/manhunt help` - shows a list of manhunt commands